oskosk/Pomel4Live/README.md

 ### What is Pomel4Live

 **Pomel4Live** is a custom MIDI controller developed by my wife, Malena.
-While she was guided and assisted in the construction by [Yaeltex](https://github.com/Yaeltex) as part of the proposed tasks of the [MIDI controller workshop](https://yaeltex.com/tcmidi1-inscripcion/), the controls design and layout was designed by her to suit her needs as a frequent user of DAWs for producing and designing for Theater Plays.
+While she was guided and assisted in the construction by [Yaeltex](https://github.com/Yaeltex) during the [MIDI controller workshop](https://yaeltex.com/tcmidi1-inscripcion/), the controls were thought by Malena to suit her needs as a frequent user of the [Reason DAW](https://www.propellerheads.se/en/reason) for [producing and designing Sound for Theater Plays](http://www.alternativateatral.com/persona5802-malena-graciosi).

 ### Controller  overview

-Pomel4Live's design is very opinionated and resembles a simple 4 channel mixer.
-Its main purpose is to controller a specific and reduced set of the [Propellerheads Reason Main Section] controls.
-Specifically, channellevels, FX returns, and FX Sends.
+The design of the **Pomel4Live** MIDI controller is very opinionated and resembles a simple 4 channel mixer with two faders, two knobs and two buttons for each channel.
+Its main purpose is to control a specific and reduced set of Reason remotable items of the Main Section.
+Specifically, Channel Levels, Channel Effect Send Levels and Effect Return Levels.

 | <img src="https://user-images.githubusercontent.com/746152/28279616-6a8c1c92-6af7-11e7-954d-d65c3003bdbf.jpg" width=300 /> | <img src="https://user-images.githubusercontent.com/746152/28279909-5fc2b766-6af8-11e7-9ab7-bbc90250f088.jpg" width=300 /> |
 |:---:|:---:|